wmaynard/guild-service/README.md

 ## Approving Applicants

 Any officer can approve applicants.
-Applicants are a rank only seen in Closed guilds.
+Applicants are a rank only seen in Private guilds.

 ```
 PATCH /approve